Skip to content

 Encoding and decoding surcharge headers

-Below are JavaScript examples of how X-Payment-Claim-Surcharge-Currency and X-Payment-Claim-Surcharge headers should be encoded when placed into the header:
+Below are JavaScript examples of how the X-Payment-Claim-Surcharge-Currency and X-Payment-Claim-Surcharge headers should be encoded when placed into the header:

 const data = { key: "value", number: 123 };